-If you need more control over a few variables or want to use advanced features like tournaments, then you should run the advanced configuration routine.
+If you need more control over a few variables or want to store your metrics in a dedicated Elasticsearch metrics store, then you should run the advanced configuration routine.
 You can invoke it at any time with esrally configure --advanced-config.